 Product targeting ads also display deals and savings badges to help shoppers easily spot special offers.
 For an ad to be eligible to serve, the advertised product must be the Featured Offer.

 What does this mean for you?
 Here are three ways that Sponsored Display product targeting features can help you grow your business:

 Let’s say you sell camping equipment, such as tents.
 You might use product targeting to help drive consideration among shoppers who are viewing complementary product pages for related supplies, such as hiking backpacks or electric lanterns.

 You may also choose product targeting to build awareness among shoppers who are browsing a similar product’s detail page, or even put the emphasis on reaching shoppers in the broader camping or outdoors categories.
 For more control over which detail pages your ads appear on, you can use product attribute refinements including star rating, price point and Prime delivery eligibility.

 Promote relevant add-ons

-We’ve also added features to help you manage your campaigns with more flexibility and efficiency.
+We have also added features to help you manage your campaigns with more flexibility and efficiency.
 These enhancements include: